How to measure hip range of motion

 A smartphone goniometer app replaces the two-armed goniometer with the phone’s gravity-referenced motion sensor: lay the phone along the thigh, set zero, and the change in tilt as the hip flexes is the joint angle.
 Peer-reviewed research finds smartphone measurement valid and reliable for hip ROM, comparable to a universal goniometer — see the accuracy evidence.
 A 2022 study reported high intra-rater reliability (ICC above 0.72) for smartphone hip goniometry, again strongest with a single examiner (Takeda & Furukawa).

 Measure the hip on your iPhone.
-Goniometer shows animated placement for hip flexion and external rotation, with the AAOS normal range beside every reading — free to measure.
+Goniometer shows animated placement for hip flexion, extension, abduction, adduction, and internal and external rotation, with the AAOS normal range beside every reading — free to measure.
+Readings save to patient profiles and export as PDF or CSV reports, and patient data stays encrypted on the device.
 Download Goniometer on the App Store.

 Frequently asked questions